IBM/java-async-util/README.md

 The package provides asynchronous versions of read/write locks, stamped locks, semaphores and named locks.
 The full [locks javadoc](https://ibm.github.io/java-async-util/apidocs/com/ibm/asyncutil/locks/package-summary.html) contains more information.

 ## Iteration
 The classes in this package provide ways to generate and consume results asynchronously.
-The main mechanism the is `AsyncIterator` interface, which can be considered an asynchronous analog of the Stream API.
+The main mechanism is `AsyncIterator` interface, which can be considered an asynchronous analog of the Stream API.
 The full [iteration javadocs](https://ibm.github.io/java-async-util/apidocs/com/ibm/asyncutil/iteration/package-summary.html) contains more information on `AsyncIterator` as well as other asynchronous iteration constructs.

 Consider the following example from the `Stream` documentation
 ```java